sfbrigade/Infrastructure-Team/project-spec.md

 Have a CONTRIBUTORS file that lists all of the contributors in alphabetical order.

+### Have a Code of Conduct

+Have a code of `CODE_OF_CONDUCT` in your repository that describes how contributors and users interact.
+A great example that you can use wholesale is the [Contributor Covenant](http://contributor-covenant.org/) that is used by many large projects.

+Have a CONTRIBUTORS file that lists all of the contributors in alphabetical order.

 ### Have a license file

 Have a LICENSE file that describes how the code can be used.
 See